ccarvalheira/jangada/README.md

 The project template will also be refined.

 Some support for template autogeneration and inheritance is a possibility, but I'm not sure how this will connect with the other objects, if at all.
-Packages which must be built against system libraries need those already in place.
+Packages which must be built against system libraries need them already in place.
-There is a possibility of automating that too, but you'd need to be a privileged user, so the best Jangada can do is writing an .sh file and ask you to run it.
+There is a possibility of automating that too, but you'd need to be a privileged user, so the best Jangada can do is to write an .sh file and ask you to run it.

 ## Other considerations